The Two Queens Mine fraud of 1908

 I had taken photos of the gears.
 The pinion gear could be seen in one of those.
 This was the transitional piece that connected the engine to the hoist.
 An inspection of that photo showed that there were more than 14 or 15 teeth on the gear and definitely less than 20.
 I think that the number 18 was a pretty solid guess.
 That was the size gear that was used on the 25 hp engne.
 I did not try to come up with a count for the number of teeth on the large gear.
 According to the table, there was not a lot of room for error in counting those.

-The piston bore on this engine was approximately 10 1/2"
+The piston bore on the engine was approximately 10 1/2"

-The cable runs to a shaft in the distance.
-What, if anything, is at the end is unknown.
+The hoist cable ran to a shaft in the distance.
+What, if anything, is at the end of the cable is unknown.
 According to the table above, hoists of this size could hold up to 1200' of 5/8" cable and handle loads up to 3500 pounds.
 These machines are supposed to have weighed 12,000 pounds!
-The flywheel on the right was outfitted with a pulley to drive a flat belt.
+The flywheel on the right was outfitted with a pulley to accommodate a flat belt.

 At the Smokstak site, there were photos posted of a nearly identical hoist.
 That hoist was known to have been powered by a 25 hp Fairbanks Morse engine.
 This photo, and others, with the hoist restored, were posted here.